hanabi/hanabi.github.io/variant-specific/Dark_Rainbow.md

 ### Black Conventions & Rainbow Conventions

-- Dark Rainbow "inherits" all of the conventions for black cards and all of the conventions for rainbow cards.
+- Dark rainbow "inherits" all of the conventions for black cards and all of the conventions for rainbow cards.
 - Some specific clarifications and exceptions are listed below.

 ### Dark Rainbow Saves